mmphego/mmphego.github.io/_posts/2021-01-16-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 kubectl edit svc --namespace monitoring prometheus-grafana
 ```

-Make some modification to the yaml config such that you can access graphana from your local machine:
+Make some modification to the YAML config such that you can access Grafana from your local machine:
 - `type: ClusterIP` with `type: NodePort`, and
 - Change `nodePort` and choose from range `30000 - 30100` as defined in the `Vagrantfile`.

-Do the same for `promethues-operator`:
+Do the same for `prometheus-operator`:

 ```bash
 kubectl edit svc --namespace monitoring prometheus-kube-prometheus-operator